redcross/smoke-alarm-portal/README.md

 # Technologies Used

-Node.js, Jade templates, PostgreSQL, and the usual suspects related thereto.
+Node.js, Jade templates, PostgreSQL, and the usual suspects.

 # Installation and Deployment